Algarve itinerary 7 days – can be done as a road trip or without a car using public transport.

 Starting Point for Algarve Road Trip

-Alternatively, you can rent a car from Faro and start your Algarve road trip from there.
-If you have just one week in Algarve, then just pick two destinations that are mentioned below and do them well.
+Alternatively, you can rent a car from Faro and start your Algarve road trip at Carvoeiro instead.
+If you have just one week in the Algarve, then just pick two destinations that are mentioned below and do them well.

 If you have to pick just two destinations for your Algarve itinerary, then I suggest Carvoeiro and Lagos.
 They are the best and have the most stunning beaches, caves, and viewpoints.